jxu510/my_final_project/README.md

 ![](roadways.gif)

-Urban Areas: The main urban areas “Cité Lumiere de Jacmel” in Jacmel is located on a flat ground - a low laying area.
-The terrain there is relatively flat, which is conducive to the construction of infrastructure such as buildings and roads.
+Urban Areas: The main urban areas “Cité Lumiere de Jacmel” in Jacmel is located on flat ground - a low laying area.
+The terrain there is relatively flat, which is conducive to the construction of infrastructures such as buildings and roads.
 Moreover, the water source is sufficient, contributing to a more stable agricultural condition and a more convenient water transportation system.

-Roadways: Because of the low rate of ownership, the type of roadways is limited, as there are only secondary roads in the city.
-Also, the catastrophic earthquake in 2010 has damaged, or even destroyed, some roads.
-Some of roads are built on the mountainous areas, but most of them are built on flat grounds, connecting each urban areas and health facilities.
-The roads are built in ways to maximize people's accesibility to health care facilities.
+Roadways: In my 2 adm2s, there is 15 secondary roads and 1 unknown road in total.
+Because of the low rate of ownership, the type of roadways is limited, as there are only secondary roads in the city.
+Also, the catastrophic earthquake in 2010 has damaged or even destroyed some roads.
+Some of the roads are built on the mountainous areas, but most of them are built on flat grounds, connecting each urban areas and health facilities.
+The roads are built in ways to maximize people's accessibility to health care facilities.

 Health Care Facilities: Most of the health care facilities are built on relatively flat areas or on the ridge, rather than being built right on top of the hill.
-It might be built in this pattern in order to improve people’s accessibility to hospitals, clinics, etc. Also, another feature is that most of health care facilities are connected by the major secondary roads (colored in red on the plot), resulting in convenient path towards those facilities.
+It might be built in this pattern in order to improve people’s accessibility to hospitals, clinics, etc. Also, another feature is that most of the health care facilities are connected by the major secondary roads (colored in red on the plot), resulting in a convenient path towards those facilities.

-The State of Health Care: Unlike other low or middle income countries, the main problem related to health care is not the lack of hospitals, but is a dearth of primary care and a lack of public investment in health care facitilities.
-Specifically, the annual per capita public health spending in Haiti is only $13, whereas it's $180 in the Dominican Republic, Haiti's neibor country.
-At the same time, lots of hospitals are not providing level of services that they are supposed to have.
+The State of Health Care: Unlike other low or middle-income countries, the main problem related to health care is not the lack of hospitals, but is a dearth of primary care and a lack of public investment in health care facilities.
+Specifically, the annual per capita public health spending in Haiti is only $13, whereas it's $180 in the Dominican Republic, Haiti's neighbor country.
+At the same time, lots of hospitals are not providing the level of services that they are supposed to have.
 So the number of hospitals (55) is deceptive because it is unable to show the true state of health care that people can be serviced.

 ## Brief Discussion